 Dr. Peter L. Reid, a native of Truro, Nova Scotia, graduated from Bethany Bible College (B.A.
 1979), Acadia Divinity College (M. Div.
 Silver Medalist in Theology, 1995; D. Min.
 2009).
 He has served as the minister of the Hoyt, Hillgrove (Digby County), Grand Bay and, Immanuel Truro Baptist Churches.
 He has served in full time pastoral ministry since 1979.
 Prior to becoming Executive Minister he served as a youth pastor, a rural church pastor and as senior pastor in a growing church providing leadership and vision with multiple staff.
 Peter has served as instructor in the Lay Pastor’s Training Course, as Intern Supervisor and as President of the Convention of Atlantic Baptist Churches.

 As a pastor, his greatest joy in life has been to see lives changed and transformed by the grace of God.
 Under his leadership he has witnessed many people come to faith in Christ, be baptized, and added to the local church.
 He has been involved in vision casting, leading significant growth in church and in small group ministries, introduced different worship options and styles, new facilities, increased community involvement, additional staff and overall church growth.

-He and his wife, Lottie, reside in Saint John.
+He and his wife, Lottie, reside in Moncton.
 Their family includes two adult sons one of whom is married, one married daughter and three beautiful granddaughters.
 Personal interests include fun times with family and friends, walking, reading, watching a good movie and golfing.